 Increase in ROI

-Gretol helps you accelerate the development of Blockchain in smart agrticulture.
+Gretol can help you accelerate the development of Blockchain in smart agrticulture.
 We do this by providing a secure, data-centric, end-to-end blockchain solution to manage the entire business lifecycle.

 A blockchain is a distributed, cryptographically-secure database structure that allows network participants to establish a trusted and immutable record of transactional data without the need for intermediaries.
 A blockchain can execute a variety of functions beyond transaction settlement, such as smart contracts.
 Smart contracts are digital agreements that are embedded in code and that can have limitless formats and conditions.
 Blockchains have proven themselves as superior solutions for securely coordinating data, but they are capable of much more, including tokenization, incentive design, attack-resistance, and reducing counterparty risk.
 The very first blockchain was the Bitcoin blockchain, which itself was a culmination of over a century of advancements in cryptography and database technology.